Initializing as jQuery Plugins

 The following example demonstrates the chain jQuery

-method calls after the widget instantiation plugin method.
+method calls after the component instantiation plugin method.

 <button>Foo</button> | <button>Bar</button>